rectorphp/rector/README.md

 ### 1. Create New Rector and Implement Methods

-Create class that extends [`Rector\Rector\AbstractRector`](/src/Rector/AbstractRector.php).
+Create a class that extends [`Rector\Rector\AbstractRector`](/src/Rector/AbstractRector.php).
 It has useful methods like checking node type and name.
 Just run `$this->` and let PHPStorm show you all possible methods.

 ```php
 <?php declare(strict_types=1);